 MariaDB and MySQL can access tables in other MariaDB/MySQL databases, but only MariaDB can federate heterogeneous databases, including Oracle Database, Microsoft SQL Server and IBM Db2, to consolidate data access and/or simplify database migration.

-After a brief history of MariaDB and MySQL, and a refresher on MySQL 8, we compare their enterprise offerings: MariaDB Platform X5 and MySQL Enterprise Edition 8.
+After a brief history of MariaDB and MySQL, and a refresher on MySQL 8, we compare their enterprise offerings: MariaDB Enterprise Server and MySQL Enterprise Edition 8.
 We cover nuanced differences in standard SQL support as well as signature features such as distributed SQL.Watch now